Compare Ohio’s lowest electricity rates

 What is a smart meter?

 A smart meter is a digital device that tracks and collects data on how much electricity or gas you use in your home.
 Unlike traditional meters, smart meters send data digitally to your utility company.
-This allows your utility to remotely read your meter without a physical visit.
+They allow your utility to remotely read your meter without a physical visit.
 Smart meters can measure a customer’s energy usage more accurately than traditional meters.